401-Nick/csai/readme.md

+KEEP IN MIND YOU ARE DISCLOSING ALL INFORMATION TO OPENAI.
+THIS IS NOT A SECURE APPLICATION.
+DO NOT USE THIS APPLICATION FOR ANYTHING THAT REQUIRES SECURITY.
+THIS IS A LEARNING PROJECT AND SHOULD BE TREATED AS SUCH.

 Cybersecurity Assistant CLI

 This is a command-line interface (CLI) application designed to interact with a cybersecurity assistant powered by OpenAI's GPT-4.
 The assistant can execute system commands and provide detailed explanations, helping users perform cybersecurity tasks on Windows and Linux systems.